Particle density in diffusion-limited annihilating systems

 \section{Key lemmas}

-In this section, we first present a toolkit of lemmas for DLAS, whose proofs are given in Section~\ref{sec:lemmas.proofs}.
+In this section, we present a toolkit of lemmas for DLAS, whose proofs are given in Section~\ref{sec:lemmas.proofs}.
 A reader more interested in how the lemmas are applied may safely read the statements and skip ahead to Section~\ref{sec:lattice}.
-Accordingly, we start with a quick overview of the lemmas and where they are used.
+We start with a quick overview of the lemmas and where they are used.

-\begin{itemize} \item \thref{lem:finite.range.truncation} shows that $\rho_t$ does not change much when all particles beyond distance $\sqrt{C t \log t}$ from the root of the torus or lattice are removed and for particles at distance $ct$ or greater from the root of the bidirected tree are removed.
+\begin{itemize} \item \thref{lem:monotonicity} asserts that removing $A$-particles results in fewer visits to the root by $A$-particles.
+We use this only in one place in Section~\ref{sec:tree}. \item \thref{lem:finite.range.truncation} shows that $\rho_t$ does not change much when we remove all particles beyond distance $\sqrt{C t \log t}$ from the root of the torus or lattice or beyond distance $ct$ from the root of the bidirected tree.
 We use the lemma in the proofs of \thref{lem:torus}, \thref{thm:tree}, and \thref{thm:tree.exponent}. \item In \thref{lem:torus} we relate DLAS on $\mathbb Z^d$ to DLAS on a torus.
 We use this to prove the lower bounds on the lattice, \thref{thm:LB,thm:EV_LB}.

 \item \thref{lem:sequential.process} shows that when $\lambda_B=0$, the occupation time of $\root$ in DLAS is stochastically larger if we release $A$-particles one at a time, letting each one run for a fixed time~$t$ or until annihilation before running the next.
 This result is crucial for proving \thref{thm:UB,thm:EV_UB}, our upper bounds for one-dimensional DLAS. \item \thref{lem:polarized_DLAS} is a subadditivity result saying that when $\lambda_B=0$, dividing the particles of DLAS into two sets and running them as two independent systems makes the combined number of visits to the root stochastically larger.
-We need this for \thref{thm:UB,thm:EV_UB}. \item \thref{lem:monotonicity} cites the intuitive result from \cite{vicius_DLA} that removing $A$-particles results in fewer visits to the root by $A$-particles.
-We use this in Section~\ref{sec:tree} and also internally in the proofs of the other lemmas of this section. \end{itemize}
+We need this for Theorems~\ref{thm:UB} and \ref{thm:EV_UB}. \end{itemize}